atp cycle

 • ATP is produced through a process called cellular respiration, which occurs in the mitochondria of cells.

-• ATP is the primary source of energy for many cellular processes, including muscle contraction, nerve impulse transmission, and the synthesis of cellular components.
+• ATP is the primary source of energy for many cellular processes.
+These include muscle contraction, nerve impulse transmission, and the synthesis of cellular components.

 • The structure of ATP is important because it allows the molecule to store and release energy.